GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-1-deploying.md

 ---
 This tutorial explains how to deploy and scale a [Ghost blog][ghost] on [Google App Engine Flexible Environment][flex].

-Ghost is a simple blogging platform that can be self-hosted.
-It's built with Ember.js and Node.js, and can be customized or transformed into a bigger site.
+Ghost is a simple blogging platform that can be self hosted.
+It's built with Node.js, and can be customized or transformed into a bigger site.
 It serves as a template for a larger application.

 Google App Engine makes it easy to run web applications that must scale to meet worldwide demand.
 It lets you focus on your code without having to worry about operations, load balancing, servers, or scaling to satisfy incoming traffic.